An online content removal lawyer may be a valuable option when defamatory content or harmful content threatens your digital reputation.

 Expungement, also known as expunction, is the court-ordered process whereby a person’s arrest report, criminal records, or mugshot images are removed from public records.
 In essence, an expungement is a form of setting aside a criminal conviction.

-Your or your criminal defense attorney can apply to have records expunged or your case sealed.
-Typically, this request is made via court orders to the Clerk of Courts.
 Once your request for expungement has been granted, your negative information can be removed pursuant to the order from public records databases.
-From there, websites and social media platforms must also remove negative online content or face civil penalties or other legal ramifications.
+From there, websites and social media platforms must also remove negative internet content or face civil penalties or other legal ramifications.

 Tips for Protecting Yourself Against Defamatory Content

-Even without a reputation management company’s help, there are a range of solutions you can try on your own or with the help of an attorney:
+Even without a reputation management company’s help, there are a range of solutions you can try on your own or with the help of an attorney.

-Delete Social Media Accounts
+Delete Your Social Media Accounts

 One of the fastest ways to remove content from the internet is to take control of your profiles on social media platforms.
-If you’re no longer on Facebook or Twitter, people can’t tag you or post negative online content designed to harm you.
+If you’re no longer on Facebook or Twitter, people can’t tag you or post negative content designed to harm you.

 Removing content from social media is as simple as closing your account.
-Each platform has its own method for doing so; visit your profile settings for more details.
+Each platform has its own method for doing so.
+Visit your profile settings for more details.

-Request Removal from Websites
+Request Internet Content Removal from Websites

 To find out who owns the website hosting the content, you can use the ICANN registration data lookup tool.
 This way, you can quickly direct a removal request to the right people.

-Opt out of Data Broker Sites
+Opt-Out of Data Broker and People Search Sites

 You can prevent data brokers from sharing your records once and for all by completing an opt-out request.
-Most sites have some form of opt-out process; follow the directions on each website until your records are no longer visible in searches.
+Most sites have some form of opt-out process.
+Follow the directions on each website until your records are no longer visible in searches.

 Generally speaking, it may take several days or weeks for information to be removed from websites after an opt-out request is made.
-Many websites update their records on a schedule; after some time, your information will no longer be in Google’s search results.
+Many websites update their records on a schedule.
+After some time, your information will no longer be in Google’s search results.

-Request De-indexing from Search Engines
+Request De-indexing from Google and Other Search Engines

 Certain types of infringing content or defamatory statements may continue to damage your reputation unless you get them removed.
-One possible solution is known as “de-indexing;” this is done by filing a request with search engines like Google or Bing.
+One possible solution is known as de-indexing.
+This is done by filing a request with search engines like Google or Bing.

-Content Suppression
+Content Suppression to Influence Search Results

 If content can’t be removed for whatever reason, a suitable alternative is known as content suppression.